pauly7300/icloud3_v3_docs/docs/chapters/1-icloud-and-iosapp.md

-iCloud3 uses location data from the Apple iCloud account and the iOS App if it is installed on the device.
+iCloud3 uses location data from the Apple iCloud account and the Home Assistant Companion App that can be installed on your iPhone or iPad.

-#### iCloud Account
+### iCloud Account

 iCloud Location Service provides location information for all devices (iPhone, iPad, etc) using two methods: